Actuality film: Beginnings

-In the United Kingdom, Birt Acres was one of the first to produce films as well as being the first travelling newsreel reporter.
+In the United Kingdom, Birt Acres was one of the first to produce films as well as being the first traveling newsreel reporter.
 In 1894, he created a 70 mm format and filmed the Henley Royal Regatta.
 He went on to make some of Britain's first films with Robert W. Paul with a 35mm movie camera, the Kineopticon, including Incident at Clovelly Cottage, The Oxford and Cambridge University Boat Race and Rough Sea at Dover.
 Birt Acres designed the first camera for amateur use in 1898.
 He called it the 'Birtac Home Cinema', and it used a 17.5mm gauge.
 Its purpose, in his words, was 'to place animated photography in the reach of everyone'.

-Charles Urban became managing director of the Warwick Trading Company in 1897, where he specialised in actuality film, including newsfilm of the Anglo-Boer War.
-In July 1903 he formed his own company, the Charles Urban Trading Company and moved to London's Wardour Street in 1908.
+Charles Urban became managing director of the Warwick Trading Company in 1897, where he specialized in actuality film, including news film of the Anglo-Boer War.
+In July 1903 he formed his own company, the Charles Urban Trading Company, and moved to London's Wardour Street in 1908.
 Urban's business was the first to be located in what became the home of the British film industry.
 Mitchell and Kenyon was founded by Sagar Mitchell and James Kenyon in 1897, soon becoming one of the largest film producers in the United Kingdom.
 Other early pioneers include James Williamson, G.A.
 Smith and Cecil Hepworth, who in 1899, began turning out 100 films a year, with his company becoming the largest on the British scene.

 The most successful motion picture company in the United States, with the largest production until 1900, was the American Mutoscope company.
 This was initially set up to exploit peep-show type short movies displayed with W.K.L.
 Dickson's mutoscope, after he left the Edison company in 1895.
 His equipment used 70 mm wide film, and each frame was printed separately onto paper sheets for insertion into their viewing machine.
-The image sheets stood out from the periphery of a rotating drum, and flipped into view in succession.
+The image sheets stood out from the periphery of a rotating drum and flipped into view in succession.

 Lumière genres

 Lumière cameramen were trained to shoot in a specific type of framing and to be alert for certain kinds of action.
 Louis Lumière personally approved every subject released and rejected about 500 films made for the company that did not meet his standards.
-They were consciously building a document of the world around them in 50-second shots, and Lumière cameramen had the greatest reach worldwide of any motion picture company in the business, filming in Asia, Africa and other hard-to-reach places.
+They were consciously building a document of the world around them in 50-second shots, and Lumière cameramen had the greatest reach worldwide of any motion picture company in the business, filming in Asia, Africa, and other hard-to-reach places.
 They were careful to preserve and properly store their films, and all but 18 of the 1,423 films they made have survived.

 When the Lumière films as a whole were submitted to the "Memory of the World" register at UNESCO, they were subdivided into the following categories: